What is Tax Law?

-Understanding taxes and when you may want to talk to a lawyer
+Understanding taxation and when you may want to talk to a lawyer

 - Finding the Right Tax Attorney for Your Needs

-Taxes are unavoidable, so you must understand them.
+As the saying goes, taxes, like death, are unavoidable, so you must prepare for them.
 The good news?
 Taxpayers don’t need to know every facet of the Internal Revenue Code (IRC) to understand the basics of state tax systems or federal tax law.

-The IRC is comprehensive tax legislation written by Congress.
-Federal, state, and local governments need revenue to function, and that revenue is paid to governments in the form of taxes.
-Every year, Americans report how much money they paid in taxes to the Internal Revenue Service (IRS).
-Lucky Americans get money back, called a “tax credit.”
+Yes, federal, state, and local governments need revenue to function, and that revenue is paid to governments in the form of taxes.

-The money you pay in taxes is used to fund government services.
+The money you pay in taxes is used to fund government functioning and services.
 This includes both federal and local taxes.
 State income taxes are usually used for roads, parks, and hospitals, while federal income taxes are used to pay for national defense and veterans’ social programs.
-Property taxes, meanwhile, are used by cities and counties to fund school districts and other local public services.
+Cities and counties use property taxes to fund school districts and other local public services.

 Property Taxes

-Property taxes vary widely depending on where you live—because, as implied in the name, they are dependent on your property.
+As implied in the name, property taxes vary widely depending on where your property is located.
 Generally, a county assessor will determine your property value, and the local taxing authority sets the tax rate.
 Combining these two values will create the property tax amount you owe.

 If you believe the county assessor valued your property incorrectly, you can dispute the assessment, though you only have a small window during which you can challenge the assessment.
 Generally, you will need to meet with the assessor and state your case for a lower value.
 You may be asked to attend other hearings and produce proof that the assessor was wrong, such as a sales contract showing you paid more than your house is worth or descriptions of similar properties with lower values.